Influencer Marketing for B2B Companies

 Find out what the influencers are working on and see if your brand can help.
-Support them in their initiatives and it can open doors to working together in the future.
+Supporting them in their initiatives can open doors to working together in the future.
 You’ll need to start building a relationship prior to asking for favors.

 2. Join the Community